Learn

 Visit the museum in person or take resources back to your classroom to bring learning to life.
 Engage students of all ages with exciting ways to learn about our past, better understand our present, and be inspired for the future.

 School groups of all ages and abilities are welcome.
 All tours and activities can be tailored to meet instructional requirements.
-Tour fees are based on staff time and supplies needed for any elected activities.

 Basic Tour